 Intensive Treatment Program

-A treatment program designed for women who want to stop the cycle of substance misuse in their life.
-The program is 10 weeks in duration and includes Life Skills, Art Therapy, Sewing, Meditation, Yoga, Exercise, 12 steps, pre-employment and more.
+A 10 week treatment program designed for women who want to stop the cycle of substance misuse in their life.
+The program includes Life Management Skills, Art Therapy, Sewing, Meditation, Yoga, Exercise, Relapse Prevention, Treatment Planning, access to trauma counselling post-treatment, personality testing, pre-employment workshops and more.
 This program is appropriate for women who are seeking an intense program of recovery, which includes group facilitation, group therapy and individual counseling support.

 Moms & Kids Program